copdips/copdips.github.io/_archive_jekyll/_posts/2018/2018-07-25-use-pyvmomi-EventHistoryCollector-to-get-all-the-vcenter-events.md

 events = []

 while True:

-  # If there's a huge number of events in the expected time range, this while loop will take a while.
+# If there's a huge number of events in the expected time range, this while loop will take a while

   events_in_page = event_collector.ReadNextEvents(page_size)
   num_event_in_page = len(events_in_page)
   if num_event_in_page == 0:
     break
   events.extend(events_in_page) # or do other things on the collected events

-# Please note that the events collected are not ordered by the event creation time, you might find the first event in the third page for example.
+# Please note that the events collected are not ordered by the event creation time, you might find the first event in the third page for example

 print(
     "Got totally {} events in the given time range from {} to {}.".format(